12urenloop/monitoring/readme.md

 # Monitoring

-A monitoring stack that makes use of grafana for visualizations.
+A monitoring stack that makes use of [Grafana](https://grafana.com/) for visualizations.

-It also contains prometheus as option to collect metrics and serve them to grafana.
-It should be invested if this is usefull and if we don't want to use an http api instead.
+It also contains [Prometheus](https://prometheus.io/) to collect metrics and serve them to Grafana.
+Grafana uses both Prometheus en the Telraam HTTP-API to collect and show data.
+Data transformations are limited in Grafana, because of this the `timesync` folder contains code that collects, transforms and exposes data and metrics in a simple flask webserver to be used by Grafana.

 Use it together with the [mityri](https://github.com/12urenloop/mityri) mock tools to instantly observe stats and metrics of a near real setup.

+Use it together with the [banshee](https://github.com/12urenloop/banshee) alert watcher to be sure you don't miss the prometheus alerts.

 ## Features